Sanctions Brochures and Lists of Narcotics Traffickers

 Frequently Asked Questions

 OFAC has compiled hundreds of frequently asked questions (FAQs)about its sanctions programs and related policies.
-The link below sends the user to the entire list of OFAC's FAQs.
+The links below send the user to OFAC's FAQ pages.

 - Questions Related to Entities Owned by Persons Whose Property and Interests in Property are Blocked (50% Rule)